 Ivy Close – The First Miss World

-Born on July 15, 1890 in Durham Street (two doors away from Will Hay) , Stockton-on-Tees, Ivy’s biggest aim in life, like most girls of her age, was to find an eligible husband and produce a family but her father Jack, a jeweller and amateur photographer, believed Ivy was destined for greater things.
-When he spotted the Mirror’s competition, prompted by the Americans’ claim that they had found the ultimate global beauty queen on their side of the Atlantic, Jack was quick to post a photograph of his pretty daughter.
+Born on July 15, 1890 in Stockton-on-Tees, Ivy’s biggest aim in life, like most girls of her age, was to find an eligible husband and produce a family.
+But her proud father Jack, a jeweller and amateur photographer, believed Ivy was destined for greater things.
+When he spotted the Mirror’s competition, prompted by the Americans’ claim that they had found the ultimate global beauty queen on their side of the Atlantic, Jack was quick to post a photograph of his bonny daughter.

 Sifting through the piles of entries, Ivy’s sparkling eyes and sweet smile stood out.
 She was invited to London to sit for a professional portrait by 23-year-old society photographer Elwin Neame, along with 24 other shortlisted girls.
 Looking through his Box Brownie, Elwin, like the judges after him, fell for Ivy’s ‘dreamy, sylph-like brand of loveliness’.